History of New Jersey: Roaring Twenties

 Like much of the rest of the United States, New Jersey entered a prosperous state through the 1920s.
 Through this period, New Jersey's population and employment rate increased greatly.
 Although factory production decreased after the end of World War I, production lines still churned out goods.
+Like all of the country outside the South, New Jersey was Republican-dominated in this era.

 Transportation became much easier through the 1920s.
 Cars became easily affordable and roads were paved and improved such that they incorporated new road features, including jughandle turns.
 As a result, people who had never been farther than the outskirts of their hometown now could travel around the state.
 The Jersey Shore became extremely popular as an attraction.
 Many bridges and tunnels were built for the ease of interstate traveling.
 The Benjamin Franklin Bridge was completed linking Camden and Philadelphia in 1926.
 The Holland Tunnel, under the Hudson River, was completed in 1927, providing a means of easy transportation between New Jersey and New York City.
 Before, ferries were required to travel across the Hudson River.
 Later on, the George Washington Bridge (1931) and the Lincoln Tunnel (1937) were completed, making access to Manhattan even easier.
 All of the tunnels and bridges linking New York and New Jersey are managed by the Port Authority of New York and New Jersey, established on April 30, 1921.

 New Jersey was the first state to ratify Prohibition, which restricted the purchasing and selling of alcohol.
 However, the Eighteenth Amendment to the United States Constitution, which banned alcohol manufacturing & sales, was later repealed by the Twenty-first Amendment in December 1933.
 Newark's breweries reopened almost immediately.